braydenlee/brayden.github.io/content/posts/Recover_Ubuntu_from_Initramfs_error.md

     "memos",
     "tips",
 ]
+image="initramfs.png"
 +++

-# Recover Ubuntu from initramfs error caused by improper shutdown

 ## Issue description

 Following a force shutdown of the server, the system failed to boot with following message:

 > initramfs: waiting for /dev/mapper/ubuntu--vg-ubuntu--lv to appear ...
 > timeout waiting ...
 > ...

 Then the init process crashed with kernel panic.